 This Fourth of July will see thousands of pets lost, traumatized, or killed in this same way.
 Sign the petition to demand states tighten restrictions on fireworks sales!

 Fireworks can be fun, beautiful, energizing displays of celebration – when one is prepared for the deafening explosions and the blinding lights.
 Pets can't possibly prepare for such a spectacle – they don't understand what's going on!
 If you didn't know what fireworks were, and no one was able to comfort you with the explanation that they can't hurt you, wouldn't you panic too?
 Every year, agencies and authorities get thousands of calls about pets that have disappeared after taking off into the night as fireworks exploded nearby.
 That doesn't include the pets that are so terrified, their little hearts give out in their own homes.

 While professionally executed, planned fireworks displays can still be scary to our furry friends, they at least give families enough time to prepare – they can purchase special equipment like compressive shirts and ear covers, set up calming, isolating, insulated spaces for their pets, and so on.
-But in 46 states and Washington D.C., consumer sale of fireworks is totally legal – meaning at any given time, neighbors could be setting off explosions in their backyards.
-Fireworks don't adhere to property lines or boundaries – for miles, these blasts can traumatize and kill pets and wildlife.
+But in 40 states and Washington D.C. -- literally everywhere but Massachusetts -- consumer sale of fireworks is totally legal, meaning at any given time, neighbors could be setting off explosions in their backyards.
+Fireworks don't adhere to property lines or boundaries -- for miles, these blasts can traumatize and kill pets and wildlife.

 So, before you set off those sparkling displays this Fourth, think of the countless animals around you and reconsider.
 We can certainly do our part, but what we really need is a long term solution – the official banning of consumer fireworks sales in every state!
 Let's leave these displays to the professionals, and treat our neighbors' pets and the wild animals with which we share this earth with kindness.